-- Students in PK through grade 1 who score at or above the cutoff score on the OLPT - Students in grades 2 through 12 who score at or above the cutoff score on the OLPT and at or above the 40th percentile on the reading and language arts sections of a standardized achievement test - Students: - who have exited (been transitioned out of) the bilingual or ESL education program, - whose parents approve of the students' continuing to participate in the program, and - whose schools wish to continue to provide bilingual or ESL education program services to the students
+- Students in PK through grade 1 who score at or above the cutoff score on the OLPT - Students in grades 2 through 12 who score at or above the cutoff score on the OLPT and at or above the 40th percentile on the reading and language arts sections of a standardized achievement test - Students: - o who have exited (been transitioned out of) the bilingual or ESL education program, - whose parents approve of the students' continuing to participate in the program, and - whose schools wish to continue to provide bilingual or ESL education program services to the students

-6.2.2 Parent Denial of Services and Eligibility of Students to Receive Bilingual/ESL Summer School Services bilingual/ESL ADA in the summer school program.163 The student must not participate in the summer school program or earn bilingual/ESL eligible days present (be assigned a bilingual or ESL program type code in the attendance accounting system) in the summer program unless the parents explicitly allow, in writing, placement of the student in the bilingual or ESL education program.
+6.2.2 Parent Denial of Services and Eligibility of Students to Receive Bilingual/ESL Summer School Services

+If a student's parent has denied bilingual/ESL education services and the only summer school program available is a bilingual/ESL summer school program, then the student is not eligible to generate bilingual/ESL ADA in the summer school program.
+The student must not participate in the summer school program or earn bilingual/ESL eligible days present (be assigned a bilingual or ESL program type code in the attendance accounting system) in the summer program unless the parents explicitly allow, in writing, placement of the student in the bilingual or ESL education program.